roandegraaf/GrowAssistant-Bridge/docs/custom_integrations.md

 7. **Standards**: Follow the data format standards used by the system for consistent behavior.

+8. **Log Appropriate Data**: Send data logs for all relevant sensor readings.

+9. **Report Problems Promptly**: Use the problem reporting system to alert users of issues.

+10. **Handle Actions Robustly**: Implement error handling in action handlers.

+11. **Acknowledge Receipt**: Always acknowledge actions even if you can't complete them.

+12. **Provide Clear Descriptions**: Use clear, actionable descriptions for problems.

 ## Troubleshooting

 ### Integration Not Loading